Illinois Case Management Order - Arbitration

 Illinois Case Management Order-arbitration is a dispute resolution process used in the state of Illinois.
 It is designed to provide an alternative to litigation through a cost-effective and efficient process.
 The process combines the features of both mediation and arbitration to provide a non-adversarial, private dispute resolution process.
 The process is managed by a neutral third-party, called an arbitrator, who listens to the parties and renders a binding decision.
 The process is typically more cost-effective than court litigation and can often be completed in a shorter amount of time.
 There are two types of Illinois Case Management Order-arbitration: Binding Arbitration and Non-Binding Arbitration.
 In Binding Arbitration, the parties agree to be bound by the final decision of the arbitrator.
 Non-Binding Arbitration does not require the parties to be bound by the arbitrator’s decision, but the parties may still use the arbitrator’s decisions as persuasive authority in court proceedings.

-3. If you are already registered with our service, log in and download the Illinois Case Management Order-arbitration.
+3. If you are already a member of our service, Log In and download the Illinois Case Management Order-arbitration.
 If not, proceed to the next steps.

-6. Download your Illinois Case Management Order-arbitration on your device and complete it on a printed-out hard copy or electronically.
+6. Download your Illinois Case Management Order-arbitration to your device and fill it out either on a printed copy or electronically.

 Trusted and secure by over 3 million people of the world’s leading companies